-It’s not all fun and games working for a tech consultancy that has launched successful projects for sweet Godiva, connected Samsung, melodic Fender, and informative National Geographic — just to name a handful.
-(I apologise if that sounds like boasting.)
+It’s not all fun and games working for a tech consultancy that has launched successful projects for speedy Converse, connected Samsung, melodic Fender, and informative National Geographic — just to name a handful.
+(I apologize if that sounds like boasting.)
 Sometimes we get together to watch movies, too!

 Of course, because of the nature of United Virtualities, being spread out across continents, as well as the current, temporary circumstances we find ourselves in regarding the pandemic, our latest hangout was virtually awesome.